yifso/nteract/docs/notes/group5-group.md

 ### Usage

-The example below shows how we can use the `createMessage` function in this package to create an [inspect_request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#introspection) Jupyter message.
+The example below shows how to use the `createMessage` function in this package to create an [inspect_request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#introspection) Jupyter message.

 ```javascript
 import { createMessage } from "@nteract/messaging";